-For the XML, a matrix will be developed, which will indicate for any codepoint, why it is considered a variant.
+For the normative specification of the LGR, a matrix has been developed, which will indicate for any codepoint, why it is considered a variant.
 The following matrix is an example but it is still under discussion and has not found consensus as of yet.